 Visualizing the Cosmos | Public Humanities

 This exhibit considered strategies shared by the arts, humanities and sciences for visualizing invisible things in order to better understand them.
 Reaching back to Galileo’s sunspot engravings from the early seventeenth century, and forward to the aesthetic choices of scientists rendering images from the Hubble Space Telescope, Visualizing the Cosmos showcased visualizations in print, pixel and paint by great minds of the last five hundred years.
 Six cases explored an equal number of themes.
 “Aesthetics as Data,” for example, considered the dramatic visualizations of Alexander von Humboldt and Frederic Edwin Church, who argued that tableaus of nature should “provoke our spirit” while “balancing appearance with exactitude.”
 Another case, on “Linear Narratives,” presented exemplary output resulting from the 18th-century surge in state-sponsored data collection.
-Striking bar charts and line graphs from William Playfair’s Commercial and Political Atlas (1786) were, for Laurence Sterne, striking for their tendency to smooth over the complexities and contingencies of history.
+Striking bar charts and line graphs from William Playfair’s Commercial and Political Atlas (1786) were, for Laurence Sterne, striking for their tendency to smooth over the complexities of history.

 WikiRhetoric | Technology Enhanced Learning